sub0xdai/sub0xdai/README.md

 ## 🔐 Cybersecurity | 💻 Systems | 🐧 Linux | 🤖 Automation | 🧪 Hacking

 ### About Me
 Former sales and management professional who pivoted to technology, now immersed in command-line environments and system operations.
 Enjoys coding.
-Currently pursuing a Bachelor's degree in Cybersecurity, combining business acumen with technical expertise.
+Currently pursuing a Bachelor's degree in Cybersecurity.
+Enjoyer of all the linux.

-> "10 toes in them trenches"
 > NVIM | TMUX | ZSH

 ### Tech Stack